ZoeChuaZY/Chinese-Restaurant-Company-s-Webpage/README.md

 ![image](https://github.com/ZoeChuaZY/Chinese-Restaurant-Company-s-Webpage/assets/164743060/4432ca4a-feb3-4109-a224-43fa45fc5ee1)

+> [!NOTE]
-You can either click the banner or the "PROMOTION EVENTS" in the header and you will be directed to promotion events pages.
+> You can either click the banner or the "PROMOTION EVENTS" in the header and you will be directed to promotion events pages.

 Sample of promotion event pages: